IT2810/it2810-webutvikling-h18-prosjekt-3-31/README.md

 	compose moble UIs easily.
 React Native allows developers to create real mobile apps that are indistinguishable from apps built used C# or Java, and it uses the same fundamental building blocks as regular iOS and Android apps.
+* Expo
+	- Expo is an app and software framework for exhibits and expositions.
+It uses Facebook's React Native framework, and aids in the development of apps.
+With the Expo app you can test on a device without having to set up an iOS Simulator or an Android Virtual Device.
+Furthermore, Expo has software development kit which means the app can access sensors and functionality that the device has, for instance camera, accelerometer and location.
+While these features can be implemented using open source packages, Expo makes them available in one place.

 ## Components
 * [CalendarsScreen](https://github.com/IT2810/it2810-webutvikling-h18-prosjekt-3-31/blob/master/README.md#calendarsscreen)